protocol/research-website/content/posts/202202-tom-welcome/index.md

 **What research problems are you most interested in exploring?**

 > Ideas come and go, but a persistent one I've been considering recently is how to update network design parameters to improve the health stability/growth/utility of the network.
 The analogy of "tuning the engine of a 747 while it's flying" springs to mind.
 Every change that’s made to a parameter deep in the protocol risks stalling the engine.
 But there’s also a  non-negligible gain to be made from improving performance that can’t be dismissed.
 So this is a classic high-stakes exploration/exploitation tradeoff.
-My instinct is to appeal to [Thompson sampling](https://web.stanford.edu/~bvr/pubs/TS_Tutorial.pdf), perhaps with a human governance layer, but there are many aspects to think about; for example, simply defining what the time-dependent model of utility to optimize should look like is non-trivial.
+My instinct is to appeal to [Thompson sampling](https://web.stanford.edu/~bvr/pubs/TS_Tutorial.pdf), perhaps with a human governance layer, but there are many aspects to think about: for example, simply defining what the time-dependent model of utility to optimize should look like is non-trivial.

 **What future technology are you most excited about?**